-RESOLUTION 1372 (MODIFIED 2019)
+RESOLUTION 1372 (MODIFIED 2024)

-(adopted at the fifth Plenary Meeting)

 Council Working Group on Languages (CWG-LANG)

-The Council,
+The ITU Council,

 recalling

-a) Resolution 69/324, on multilingualism, adopted by the General Assembly on 11 September 2015;
+a) UNGA Resolution 76/268, on multilingualism;

-b) Resolution 154 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on use of the six official languages of the Union on an equal footing;
+b) Resolution 154 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on use of the six official languages of the Union on an equal footing;

-c) Decision 5 (Rev. Dubai, 2018), on revenue and expenses for the Union for the period 2020-2023;
+c) Decision 5 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on revenue and expenses for the Union for the period 2024-2027;

+d) Decision 11 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on Creation and management of Council working groups;

-d) Resolution 1238, on use of six official and working languages of the Union, adopted by the Council in 2005;
+e) Resolution 1238, on use of six official and working languages of the Union, adopted by the Council in 2005;

-e) Resolution 1386, on the joint ITU Coordination Committee for Terminology (ITU CCT), adopted by the Council in 2017,
+f) Resolution 1386 [2024], on the joint ITU Coordination Committee for Terminology (ITU CCT),

-considering

-the Report of the ITU Council Working Group on Languages (CWG-LANG) submitted to and adopted by the 2018 session of the Council (Document C18/12),
+taking into account

+that the Plenipotentiary Conference, in its Resolution 154 (Rev. Bucharest, 2022), instructed the Council to maintain CWG-LANG,

 recognizing

-a) the work accomplished by CWG-LANG, as well as the work by the secretariat to implement the working group's recommendations as agreed by the Council at its 2009-2018 sessions, in particular with regard to the unification of linguistic databases for definitions and terminology and the centralization of editing functions as well as harmonizing and unifying working procedures in the six language services;
+a) the work accomplished by CWG-LANG, as well as the work by the secretariat to implement the working group's recommendations as agreed by the Council at its sessions, in particular with regard to the unification of linguistic databases for definitions and terminology and the centralization of editing functions as well as harmonizing and unifying working procedures in the six language services;